 In my experience, there are two big categories of punishment used by well-meaning owners, either because they’re frustrated or because they think their dog is dominant.
 Not sadists and the ignorant.

 Here, a well-meaning owner follows the advice of the internet or professional trainer and uses punishment in a learned and methodical manner to train – often from balanced dog trainers.
-Positive punishment based training can work – but it can also lead to fallout.
+Punishment-based training can work – but it can also lead to fallout.
 That’s just one of the reasons that I don’t use it or endorse it.

 They may or may not feel comfortable with using prong/choke/shock collars, leash corrections, and other punitive techniques to train their dog.
 They might or might not get results.
 Who knows if they understand what they’re doing on a technical behavioral level or are executing the training well.

-These owners are likely to be willing to change over to positive reinforcement based training if they’re given good information on the benefits of other training techniques.
+These owners may be willing to change over to positive reinforcement based training if they see results from switching over.
 I think that most positive reinforcement dog trainers focus on this group when they try to win people over to their “side.”

 Many of these owners don’t know what other options exist for dog training.
 They were told to use a prong collar to fix pulling or a shock collar to teach a dog to come.
 They trusted a professional dog trainer and followed instructions.
 Why would they do any differently?